NikonPic/MediAnnotate/README.md

-# FastSeg
+# MediAnnotate
 > A Comprehensive Solution for Rapid Medical Dataset Annotation and Deep Learning Model Development.
-Can be analyzed by the [FastSegEvaluator application](https://github.com/NikonPic/FastSegEvaluator).
+Can be analyzed by the [MediAnnotateEvaluator application](https://github.com/NikonPic/MediAnnotateEvaluator).

 <p align="center">
   <img src="assets/mobileapp.png" width="400">